Multiple crossover in the decay of metastable volume fraction of a Blume-Capel ferromagnetic needle: Results:

-Starting from a high-temperature random spin configuration (disordered phase), the system is slowly cooled in small temperature steps of $\delta T=0.05$.
+Starting from a high-temperature random spin configuration (disordered phase), the system is slowly cooled (for $h_{ext}=0$) in small temperature steps of $\delta T=0.05$.
 At each temperature step, the initial $10^4$ MCSS time steps are discarded to ensure thermal equilibrium, and the next $10^4$ MCSS are recorded to determine the time averages of the observables.
 Time-averaged quantities are further averaged over 1000 independent samples to minimise the fluctuations.
 The thermal variation of equilibrium thermodynamic quantities, i.e. time-averaged magnetisation $M$, susceptibility $\chi$, time-averaged energy density $\langle E \rangle$ and specific heat $C_v$ are critically studied for different strengths of uniform anisotropy in the range of $-6.0 \leq D \le +2.5$. and graphically illustrated in Fig. \ref{fig:mag-eng}.
 At the high-temperature regime, the random spin configuration of the system results in net zero magnetisation, called the disordered or paramagnetic phase.
 As we decrease the temperature of the system, the equilibrium magnetisation grows and achieves a non-zero value at the transition temperature, shown in Fig. \ref{fig:mag-eng}(a).
 The temperature dependence of magnetic susceptibility ($\chi$) reveals a sharp peak at a particular temperature, indicating the existence of a second-order phase transition, as depicted in Fig. \ref{fig:mag-eng}(b).
 The pseudo-critical temperature or transition temperature ($T_c^p$) is determined from a certain temperature that maximises susceptibility ($\chi$).
 Similarly, the specific heat ($C_v$) also exhibits a maximum at the transition temperature, as represented in Fig. \ref{fig:mag-eng}(d).
 Figure \ref{fig:mag-eng}(b) clearly shows that the susceptibility peaks shift towards lower temperatures as the anisotropy parameter $D$ increases.
 A similar shift in the specific heat peaks is observed, as shown in Fig. \ref{fig:mag-eng}(d).
 In order to elucidate the influence of single-site uniaxial anisotropy on the phase transition of the needle-shaped Blume-Capel ferromagnet, we obtain the phase diagram in the $D-T_c^p$ plane, as illustrated in Fig. \ref{fig:phase-diagram}.
-Figure \ref{fig:phase-diagram} clearly indicates that the pseudo-critical temperature $T_c^p$ decreases with increasing uniform anisotropy $D$.
-More specifically, for positive anisotropy ($D>0$), increasing the anisotropy strength ($|D|$) shifts the transition temperature $T_c^p$ to lower values.
-Conversely, for negative anisotropy ($D<0$), as the magnitude of anisotropy ($|D|$) becomes stronger, the transition point $T_c^p$ shifts towards the relatively higher temperature region.
-It is noteworthy that no tricritical point is present in our quasi-one-dimensional system, namely the Blume-Capel ferromagnetic needle as observed \cite{FZTWJM} in random-bond Blume-Capel model where the first-order transition for large crystal-field coupling is softened to become continuous, with a divergent correlation length.
-The high precision Monte Carlo simulation (with parallel version of Wang-Landau algorithm) reported\cite{EZTF} the Ising universality in the two-dimensional Blume-Capel model with quenched random crystal field.